RTIInternational/GAWMerge/scripts/BioData Catalyst/Identifying_Public_Controls_BDC.md

 ## Matching Public Controls

 BioData Catalyst is a NHLBI funded cloud-based ecosystem, which hosts the NHLBI TOPMed data.
 To match public controls from TOPMed to user provided case-only data, the GAWMerge protocol has been tested matching towards the TOPMed harmonized data.
-The TOPMed Consortium has harmonized over 100 variables related to heart, lung, blood, and sleep domains [ref].
-The data for these variables are avilable on dbGaP and BioData Catalyst.
+The TOPMed Consortium has harmonized over 100 variables related to heart, lung, blood, and sleep domains (Stilp et al. PMID: [33871317](https://pubmed.ncbi.nlm.nih.gov/33861317/)).
+The data for these variables are available on dbGaP and BioData Catalyst.

 On BioData Catalyst the harmonized variables are accessed via:
 - BioData Catalyst Powered by Gen3